By the end of this section, you will be able to do the following:

 Scientific processes can be applied to many situations.
 Let’s say that you try to turn on your car, but it will not start.
 You have just made an observation!
 You ask yourself, "Why won’t my car start?"
 You can now use scientific processes to answer this question.
 First, you generate a hypothesis such as, "The car won’t start because it has no gasoline in the gas tank."
 To test this hypothesis, you put gasoline in the car and try to start it again.
 If the car starts, then your hypothesis is supported by the experiment.
 If the car does not start, then your hypothesis is rejected.
 You will then need to think up a new hypothesis to test such as, "My car won’t start because the fuel pump is broken."
 Hopefully, your investigations lead you to discover why the car won’t start and enable you to fix it.

 A model is a representation of something that is often too difficult (or impossible) to study directly.
 Models can take the form of physical models, equations, computer programs, or simulations—computer graphics/animations.
 Models are tools that are especially useful in modern physics because they let us visualize phenomena that we normally cannot observe with our senses, such as very small objects or objects that move at high speeds.
-For example, we can understand the structure of an atom using models, despite the fact that no one has ever seen an atom with their own eyes.
+For example, we can understand the structure of an atom using models, without seeing an atom with our own eyes.
+Although images of single atoms are now possible, these images are extremely difficult to achieve and are only possible due to the success of our models.
+The existence of these images is a consequence rather than a source of our understanding of atoms.
 Models are always approximate, so they are simpler to consider than the real situation; the more complete a model is, the more complicated it must be.
 Models put the intangible or the extremely complex into human terms that we can visualize, discuss, and hypothesize about.